ohata-toast/CDN/en/console-guide.md

         * Content access is allowed if a referer request header matches regex setup.
 If not, content access is not allowed.

-- **Content Access if Referer Header is Unavailable** Allow Access if Referer Header is UnavailableSelect whether to allow access to content if referer request header is not available.
+- **Content Access if Referer Header is Unavailable** Select whether to allow access to content if referer request header is not available.
     - **Allow**: If referer request header is not available, content access is allowed and the control of referer access does not operate.
     - **Deny**: If referer request header is not available, content access is rejected and access is allowed only for registered referers.